angelsanz/doublex-expects/README.rst

 have_been_called_with
 ---------------------

-Asserts that a spy has been called with given arguments.
+Asserts that a spy has been called with **at least** the given arguments.
+When negated, asserts that at least some of the specified arguments was missing from the call.

 .. code-block:: python